Frequently Asked Questions About the Program

 Is GOTR a local or national organization?
 Both.
 GOTR-Nebraska is an independent 501(c)3 nonprofit organization established in 2003.
 We are fully self-funded and pay an annual licensing fee to Girls on the Run International, our parent organization based in Charlotte, N.C.
 GOTR International oversees a network of 225 GOTR councils across the United States and Canada.

 How many girls do you serve annually?
 GOTR-Nebraska serves 1,900 girls each school year at nearly 100 sites that span 500 miles across the state.

 When does the program start?
 Teams in the Lincoln- and Omaha-metro areas start in late August and run through early November.
 Teams outside the Metro region begin in late February/early March and run through early to mid-May.

 How many girls are on a team?
 Team size varies, depending on a site's demographics.
 Teams generally range between 8 and 20 girls, depending on the number of trained coaches and space available at the site.
 Multiple teams may operate concurrently at a site if space allows and trained coaches are available.
 The curriculum was designed for a group this size to facilitate team building and a healthy group dynamic.
 Teams are subject to minimum and maximum enrollments.

 How often does the program meet?
 Teams meet twice a week (usually Tuesdays and Thursdays) after school during the season.
-Teams do not meet on days that school is not in session (spring break, snow day, e.g.) or on early-release days.
+Teams do not meet on days that school is not in session (spring break, snow day, e.g.).